Athletics at the 1928 Summer Olympics – Men's 200 metres

 The men's 200 metres was an event at the 1928 Summer Olympics in Amsterdam.
 It was held on 31 July and 1 August 1928 at the Olympic Stadium.
 There were 59 competitors from 29 nations.
 Nations had been limited to 4 athletes each since 1920.
-The event was won by Percy Williams of Canada, the nation's second victory in the event (after 1908).
+The event was won by 0.1 seconds by Percy Williams of Canada, the nation's second victory in the event (after 1908).
 The win broke a streak of three victories by the United States; with no Americans on the podium, the nation's six-Games medal streak was broken as well.
 Walter Rangeley of Great Britain took silver, giving Great Britain a four-Games medal streak in the event.
 Germany earned its first men's 200 metres medal with Helmut Körnig's bronze.

 Background

 This was the seventh appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 Two of the six finalists from the 1924 Games returned: gold medalist Jackson Scholz and two-time silver medalist Charley Paddock, both of the United States.
 Scholz was a slight favorite, but the Americans had not won any medals in the 100 metres earlier in Amsterdam and the winner of that event, Canada's Percy Williams, was a strong contender for a double in this event.

 Lithuania and Romania each made their debut in the event.
 The United States made its seventh appearance, the only nation to have competed at each edition of the 200 metres to date.